codealchemist/knowledge-quest/README.md

 ```

 *IMPORTANT:* If you have repeated question names the final count won't be correct!
-Answering questions with repeated names will overwrite previous answers for that question name.
+Answering questions with repeated names will overwrite previous count for that question name.

 ## Sample questions file